 The VDFT is the phenomenon of wanting a Valentine’s Day experience that is share-worthy and will maintain the appearance of having a great relationship in social media-land….
-But which may be disconnected the reality of your actual relationship.
+But which may be disconnected from the reality of your actual relationship.
 Doing something post-able will satisfy your friends, but may create stress or awkwardness (or even conflict) in your relationship.

-For example, the situation of the client who coined the “Valentine’s Day Facebook Trap” term is that she’s in a new relationship of just a couple of months where the subject of exclusivity has not yet come up — and Valentine’s Day feels predictably awkward.
+For example, the situation of the client who coined the “Valentine’s Day Facebook Trap” term is that she’s in a new relationship of just a couple of months, where the subject of exclusivity has not yet come up — and Valentine’s Day feels predictably awkward.

-She’s wrestling with all the normal questions that people in new relationships have when approaching their first V-Day together, like “How much thoughtfulness and affection on Valentine’s Day is enough?” or “How much is too much?”
+She’s wrestling with all the normal questions that people in new relationships have when approaching their first V-Day together, like, “How much thoughtfulness and affection on Valentine’s Day is enough?” or “How much is too much?”

-But in the midst of that normal early-relationship confusion she’s feeling a pull to “go big” and do more than may be appropriate for this stage of the relationship, in order to feed The Feed and have something to show.
+But in the midst of that normal early-relationship anxiety she’s feeling a pull to “go big” and do more than may be appropriate for this stage of the relationship, in order to feed The Feed and have something to show.
 I hear similar stories from clients who are in relationships that feel fragile, or that are having problems to the point where neither person wants to do Valentine’s Day this year.

-The pressure to keep up appearances and compete online in these situations creates a trap: Either you have a V-Day experience that is not an accurate reflection of the reality of the relationship but makes for an interesting, touching or beautiful Facebook post, or you have a personally realistic, contextually appropriate moment in your relationship that brings anxiety about it not being good enough in comparison to everyone else’s.
+The pressure to keep up appearances and compete online in these situations creates a trap: Either you have a V-Day experience that is not an accurate reflection of the reality of the relationship, but makes for an interesting, touching, or beautiful Facebook post, or you have a personally realistic, contextually appropriate moment in your relationship that brings anxiety about it not being good enough in comparison to everyone else’s.

 If you’re feeling the same pressure, I’ll ask you the same question I asked my client with the new boyfriend: